 Students must complete their courses in accordance with their Plan of Study.
 Any alterations must be approved by the program office.
-Students must recognize that courses will be offered during the evenings, Saturdays and some weekends.
+Although our program is set up to offer students a choice between taking a specific required course on either a Saturday or in the evening during the week, this may not be an option for Foundation classes.
+University policies require a specific number of students to be enrolled in a class in order for it to be able to run.
+If there are not enough students registered for one section of a course offered on Saturday or during the week, the course may need to be consolidated into one section.
+Once students have entered the advanced program years, at least two sections of a course will be offered; one on Saturday and one during the week.
 It is anticipated that students will be on campus two times per week to complete course requirements.
 Back-to-back classes may be periodically offered at different points in the program, but should not be expected.
 Off-site classes are also offered periodically, but are not a feature of this program.
+While some courses are offered on-line, there may be requirements for students to meet with instructors periodically throughout the semester.